intel/tcf/doc/09-api-http.rst

 6. process the data

+   - determine the data length:

+     - there is a *Content-Length* header, the data length can be obtained from the *Content-Length* data header; this happens when there is no chunk encoding

-   - if *Content-Length* is zero, there is no new data to report
+     - If there is chunk encoding, calculate it after dechunking the data per HTTP/1.1

    - report the data as needed

-   - increase *OFFSET* by *Content-Length*
+   - increase *OFFSET* by the data length

 7. pause for a client-chosen time period